rgknp/AIDayLabs/lab02.3-logging_chat_conversations/3_Cosmos.md

 ### Lab 3.1: Setup
 There are a few things we need to configure before we connect our PictureBot to Cosmos DB:

 - Follow [Step 1 of this QuickStart](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-get-started) to create an Azure Cosmos DB account.
+You can alternatively use your Cosmos DB account from lab01.1.
     - Be sure to store the URI and Key, as you will need it shortly.
 - Within our PictureBot solution, there is a NuGet package we need to work with our Cosmos DB accounts.
 Add the `Microsoft.Azure.DocumentDb.Core` package.